The Effect of Omitted Variables on the Sign of Regression Coefficients: Abstract

 \section{Abstract}

-Omitted variables are a common concern in empirical research.
-We distinguish between two ways omitted variables can affect baseline estimates: by driving them to zero or by reversing their sign.
 We show that, depending on how the impact of omitted variables is measured, it can be substantially \emph{easier} for omitted variables to flip coefficient signs than to drive them to zero.
-Consequently, results which are considered robust to being ``explained away'' by omitted variables are \emph{not} necessarily robust to sign changes.
-We show that this behavior occurs with ``Oster's delta'' (\citealt{Oster2019}), a commonly reported measure of regression coefficient robustness to the presence of omitted variables.
-Specifically, we show that any time this measure is large---suggesting that omitted variables may be unimportant---a much smaller value reverses the sign of the parameter of interest.
-Relatedly, we show that selection bias adjusted estimands can be extremely sensitive to the choice of the sensitivity parameter.
-Specifically, researchers commonly compute a bias adjustment under the assumption that Oster's delta equals one.
-Under the alternative assumption that delta is very close to one, but not exactly equal to one, we show that the bias can instead be arbitrarily large.
-To address these concerns, we propose a modified measure of robustness that accounts for such sign changes, and discuss best practices for assessing sensitivity to omitted variables.
-We demonstrate this sign flipping behavior in an empirical application to social capital and the rise of the Nazi party, where we show how it can overturn conclusions about robustness, and how our proposed modifications can be used to regain robustness.
-We analyze three additional empirical applications as well.
-We implement our proposed methods in the companion Stata module \texttt{regsensitivity} for easy use in practice.
+This behavior occurs with ``Oster's delta'' (\citealt{Oster2019}), a widely reported robustness measure.
+Consequently, any time this measure is large---suggesting that omitted variables may be unimportant---a much smaller value reverses the sign of the parameter of interest.
+We propose a modified measure of robustness to address this concern.
+We illustrate our results in four empirical applications and two meta-analyses.
+We implement our methods in the companion Stata module \texttt{regsensitivity}.

 \textbf{JEL classification:} C14; C18; C21; C25; C51

 \textbf{Keywords:} Identification, Treatment Effects, Partial Identification, Sensitivity Analysis, Unconfoundedness

 \onehalfspacing